Loading...

 Contact Us

-Proposed Development
+Proposed Development (Scoping Layout)

 The Proposed Development is expected to consist of up to 25 stand-alone, three bladed horizontal axis turbines, although the number and location of the turbines is yet to be finalised and will be subject to an ongoing iterative design process as baseline survey data is gathered.